 Estepona Beaches Guide Playa Guadalmansa

-If you’re looking for a more quiet, urban beach – even in summer – Playa Guadalmansa offers just that.
+If you’re looking for a quieter, urban beach – even in summer – Playa Guadalmansa offers just that.
 A long, thin beach, about a 10-minute drive from central Estepona, with a mixture of sand and a little stone, it’s ideal for long walks or relaxing with a book.
-Barraka Beach Club is at the east end of the beach, and has day beds, should you wish to be a little closer to refreshments.
+Barraka Beach Club is at the east end of the beach and has day beds, should you wish to be a little closer to refreshments.

 Length: 2.5km